 - Successful completion of the following Microbiology courses:

-MICR 810 Fundamentals of Immunology 2 MICR 811 Molecular Genetics of Bacteria and Phages 2 MICR 812 Molecular Virology and Pathogenesis 2 MICR 830 Seminar in Microbiology 1 MICR 835 Research in Microbiology 1-6 MICR 990 Research for Ph.D. in Microbiology 1-10 MICR 999 Dissertation for Ph.D. in Microbiology 1-10
+Take two of the following courses: MICR 810 Fundamentals of Immunology 2 MICR 811 Molecular Genetics of Bacteria and Phages 2 MICR 812 Molecular Virology and Pathogenesis 2 Take the following courses: MICR 830 Seminar in Microbiology 1 MICR 835 Research in Microbiology 1-6 MICR 990 Research for Ph.D. in Microbiology 1-10 MICR 999 Dissertation for Ph.D. in Microbiology 1-10

-- Successful completion of one of the following elective courses, which must be an advanced course in the student's research area.
+- Successful completion of two of the following elective courses; one must be an advanced course in the student's research area.
 Courses are selected in consultation with the student's advisor.
 One of these courses must be completed prior to scheduling the oral comprehensive exam.

-MICR 808 Immunology 3 MICR 809 Tumor Immunology 3 MICR 820 Bacterial Genetics and Pathogenesis 3 MICR 825 Virology 3 MICR 826 Oncogenesis Associated with Viral Infections 3 MICR 855 Host-Pathogen Interactions 3
+MICR 808 Immunology (offered Spring only) 3 MICR 809 Tumor Immunology (offered Spring only) 3 MICR 820 Bacterial Genetics and Pathogenesis (offered Spring only) 3 MICR 825 Virology (offered Spring only) 3 MICR 826 Oncogenesis Associated with Viral Infections 3 MICR 855 Host-Pathogen Interactions 3

 - Successful completion of additional elective coursework as determined in consultation with the student's advisor or research committee.
 Electives may include the Microbiology courses listed below or courses from other departments.

-MICR 801 Principles of Immunology 1 MICR 802 Principles of Virology 1 MICR 803 Principles of Bacterial Genetics and Pathogenesis 1 MICR 805 Teaching in Higher Education 3
+MICR 801 Principles of Immunology (offered Fall only) 1 MICR 802 Principles of Virology (offered Fall only) 1 MICR 803 Principles of Bacterial Genetics and Pathogenesis (offered Fall only) 1 MICR 804 Science Communication 1 MICR 805 Teaching in Higher Education (offered Fall and Spring) 3

 - Successful presentation of a literature seminar.